 I don’t know about you, but I write notes in my Bible.
 The Bible I have now is falling apart from a decade of use.
-I underline, I write notes, I record dates when I feel God has spoken a particular verse into a season of my life.
+I underline, write notes, and record dates when I feel God has spoken a particular verse into a season of my life.

 Psalm 27:14, which says, “Wait for the Lord, be strong and let your heart take courage; yes, wait for the Lord,” is a verse God has used over and over in my life.
-I have five different dates written beside that verse that span a six year period.
+I have five different dates written beside that verse that span a six-year period.
 I can’t tell you what was going on when I wrote each date.
 It really doesn’t matter too much now.
 The point is that when I needed to hear from God, He was faithful to remind me what was important.
 He helped me redirect my attention to His faithfulness when I was faced with a difficult situation.
-In fact, I have this verse written, along with some other scriptures, on my whiteboard right now so I can see it everyday and be reminded of God’s faithfulness.

 Read that verse again.
 What sort of waiting is God asking you to do?
 Can you take that verse for yourself and surrender your timing to God’s, believing that He has a perfect plan?
 Perhaps you can write today’s date beside it in your Bible and be reminded that God has not forgotten His promises to you.